Polsinelli PC

 Is there a requirement to notify the supervisory authority / regulator?

-No notification is required.
+Notification is not required.

 Is it possible to register with / notify the supervisory authority / regulator online?

-The key data subject rights under the data protection laws of this jurisdiction are:
+What are the key data subject rights under the data protection laws of this jurisdiction?

 NY residents have a right to know when a security breach has resulted in the exposure of their private information.